 Good question.
 As the player gets to choose when the disadvantage comes into play, an important consideration should be whether the disadvantage is one that could “come and go” in a reasonable way (for story purposes, anyway, if not necessarily literally).

 Earn-as-you-go would work great with any disadvantage that uses a self-control roll.
 When you choose to give the disadvantage free rein, play it normally and check the self-control roll.
 When you choose to ignore the disadvantage in a scene, assume that you aced the self-control roll.
-The same “it just didn’t come up this time” logic would also work with disadvantages with a frequency of appearance roll, like Dependents.
+The same “it just didn’t come up this time” logic would also work with disadvantages that have a frequency of appearance roll, like Dependents.

 Even when self-control or frequency rolls don’t apply, earn-as-you-go should work with any disadvantage that could reasonably “power-down” at times.
 Earn-as-you-go Jealousy, for example, is easy to describe as a shortcoming that you can squelch when you have to, or that comes and goes with your mood swings.